 One of the factors is habitat loss.
-An estimated three out of four new infectious diseases result from human-animal contact, according to the CDC, and that has serious implications when it comes to activities like deforestation and mass livestock production—both of which not only contribute to climate change, but also increase exposure to animal-borne diseases from Lyme to Ebola.
+An estimated three of out four new infectious diseases result from human-animal contact, according to the CDC.
+That has serious implications when it comes to activities like deforestation and mass livestock production—both of which not only contribute to climate change but also increase exposure to diseases from Lyme to Ebola.

 A warming climate is also more hospitable to mosquitoes–and mosquito-borne illnesses, which already kill about 1 million people per year.
-As Stanford biologist Erin Mordecai, who has forecast the issue, puts it: “It’s coming for you.
+As Stanford biologist Erin Mordecai puts it: “It’s coming for you.
 If the climate is becoming more optimal for transmission, it’s going to become harder and harder to do mosquito control.”

 Dramatic progress is possible

-Fair point, but even that recognition is valuable.
-Polls show growing recognition of the urgency of the climate crisis and increasing support for action.
-With such tangible evidence that human activity causes emissions, maybe a few more skeptics will concede that human activity can also reduce emissions–shifting the focus from debating causes to finding solutions that can generate economic growth.
+True, but it’s still an instructive development.
+With such tangible evidence that human activity causes emissions, maybe a few more skeptics will concede that human activity can also reduce emissions–shifting the focus from debating causes to finding solutions that not only don’t jeopardize jobs but actually generate economic growth.

 New research on coastal flooding is one of the latest studies to illustrate that point.
 The report from U.S. Geological Survey (USGS) researcher Sean Vitousek studied 200 coastal areas in the United States, projecting that 70% of them could see major floods each year by 2050.
 By 2100, flooding levels typically observed only twice per century could be a daily occurrence in 93% of these areas.

 “You take high tide, add on an extra meter, and you’re exceeding thresholds at every high tide,” Vitousek said.
 While many cities are building flood barriers, Vitousek emphasizes that’s not enough.
-Using a term we’re now all too familiar with, Vitousek urges that action to cut greenhouse gas emissions is necessary to “flatten the curve” on sea-level rise.
+Using an all too familiar term, Vitousek urges that action to cut greenhouse gas emissions is necessary to “flatten the curve” on sea-level rise.

 The Blueprint for Better campaign is a call to action.
 AIA is asking architects, design professionals, civic leaders, and the public in every community to join our efforts.
 Help us transform the day-to-day practice of architecture to achieve a zero-carbon, resilient, healthy, just, and equitable built environment.